LexGrishin/Severstal_docker_instruction/README.md

 # Instructions for Efficiency Prize competition

-Here are detailed instructions about Efficiency Prize stage of Severstal: Steel Defect Detection challenge.
+Here are detailed instructions about Efficiency Prize stage for Severstal: Steel Defect Detection challenge.

 ### Table of content